zew/urlshort/README.md

 The key can then be used to retrieve the URL
 from the database.
-Or to be forwarded / redirected to the URL.
+Or to forward/redirect to the URL.

 ## Storage Engines